These questions are those most frequently asked by newcomer's

 go further than these simple concerns and be surprisingly vehement.

-or rejection of, their own parenting decisions.
+criticism of their own parenting decisions.

-In practice nearly all home educators who have gone through
+In practice nearly all home educators who have gone

 Besides being confident that you have made the right

 decision, which should be the case anyway, the best way of tackling

 this seems to be to be to prepare well.
 Considering the following

 - visit other local home educators prior to your

 - have ready answers on the issue of socialisation,

 it is always raised.